19hours/sg-statutes/Acts/Electricity Act.md

 (c) governing the operation of the electricity system.

+(1A) For the avoidance of doubt, rules made for the purpose of subsection (1)(a) may make provision governing the activities of market support services licensees in and in relation to any wholesale electricity market.

+[18/2006 wef 01/05/2006]

+(2) The Market Company —

-(2) Any subsequent modification to the initial market rules shall be made in accordance with subsection (3).
+(a) may modify the market rules in accordance with the market rules; and

+(b) shall modify the market rules when directed to do so by the Authority.

+[18/2006 wef 01/05/2006]

-(3) The market rules made under this section, including rules modified in accordance with this subsection, may be modified by the Market Company in accordance with the market rules, by notice published in such manner as will secure adequate publicity.
+(3) The market rules made or modified in accordance with this section shall be published by the Market Company in such manner as will secure adequate publicity.

+[18/2006 wef 01/05/2006]

-(4) A modification to the market rules made by the Market Company under subsection (3) is subject to approval by the Authority, which approval shall be granted unless the Authority determines that the modification —
+(4) A modification to the market rules made by the Market Company under subsection (2) is subject to approval by the Authority, which approval shall be granted unless the Authority determines that the modification —

-(a) unjustly discriminates in favour of or against a market participant or a class of market participants; or
+(a) being a modification made under subsection (2)(a), unjustly discriminates in favour of or against a market participant, a market support services licensee, or a class of market participants or market support services licensees; or

+[18/2006 wef 01/05/2006]

 (b) is inconsistent with the functions and duties of the Authority under section 3(3).

+[18/2006 wef 01/05/2006]

 (5) The market rules shall be deemed not to be subsidiary legislation.

 ### Penalties under market rules

 47\.
-Without limiting the generality of section 46(1), the market rules may include provisions authorising and governing the imposition of financial penalties on market participants.
+Without limiting the generality of section 46(1), the market rules may include provisions authorising and governing the imposition of financial penalties on market participants, the Market Company and market support services licensees.

+[18/2006 wef 01/05/2006]

 ### Limitation of actions under market rules